Released on July 10, 2018

 For those new to fishing or interested in learning more on fishing necessities, local fishing experts Jason and Jeff Matity will be leading free Learn to Fish sessions during free fishing weekend.
 Participants will learn about fish identification, how to pack a tackle box, cleaning/filleting and more.
 These free lake-side sessions run at 10 a.m. and 1 p.m. in Douglas and Moose Mountain provincial parks on July 14, and Buffalo Pound and Echo Valley provincial parks on July 15.
 More information can be found at www.tourismsaskatchewan.com/places-to-go/provincial-parks/summer-fun.

-Anyone planning to take advantage of the free fishing weekend is reminded that all other fishing regulations, including possession limits and reduced limits on some lakes and rivers, remain in effect.
-Free fishing weekend does not apply in national parks and anyone taking fish out of the province must purchase a licence.
+Anyone planning to take part in free fishing weekend should note that all other fishing regulations, including possession limits, gear restrictions and size limits on some lakes and rivers, remain in effect.
+Free fishing weekend does not apply in national parks and anyone planning on taking fish out of the province must purchase a licence.

-More information about fishing in Saskatchewan can be found in the 2017 Anglers’ Guide, available wherever angling licences are sold, or online at www.saskatchewan.ca/fishing.
+More information about fishing in Saskatchewan can be found in the 2018 Anglers’ Guide, at www.saskatchewan.ca/fishing.